 As a result, the serial number is auto-numbered, as shown in the image below.

-6. Utilizing the OFFSET Function
+6. Using the OFFSET Function to Get Automatic Numbering in Excel

 You can use the OFFSET function to use automatic numbering.
 The function starts off with a particular cell reference, moves to a specific number of rows down, then to a specific number of columns right, and then extracts out a section from the data set having a specific height and width.